 - /R/: Carrier_Extend

-These fields are present inside the FPGA & on the SGMII bus but not on the Ethernet network.
-They are used by the FPGA's state machines to frame the Ethernet packet, and the sgmii_cont module distinguishes these fields from data using the rx_k signal (asserted for special code groups)
+These fields are present inside the FPGA & on the SGMII bus (between FPGA and PHY) but not on a standard copper Ethernet network.
+They are used by the FPGA's state machines to frame the Ethernet packet, and the mac module distinguishes these fields from data using the rx_k signal (asserted for special code groups)

-On the soft data receive side, the sgmii_cont module asserts signals and passes data to the pkt_filter and drop_fifo modules.
-The pkt_filter module contains a content addressable memory (CAM) that is used to compare data fields (e.g., address) in the Ethernet frame against the CAM contents to determine how to handle the packet (e.g., drop it).
+On the soft data receive side, the mac module asserts signals and passes data to the pkt_filter and drop_fifo modules.
+The pkt_filter module contains a content addressable memory (CAM) that is used to compare data fields (e.g., address) in the Ethernet frame against the CAM contents to determine how to process the packet (e.g., drop it).
 The drop_fifo module provides temporary storage to hold the Ethernet frame contents until a decision is made on whether to pass the frame into the switch or drop it.
-Both modules depend on signals from sgmii_cont derived from its state machines and logic.
+Both modules depend on signals from mac derived from its state machines and logic.

-On the soft transmit side, the sgmii_cont module interfaces directly with the Ethernet switch module (switch), and the transmit state machine provides the required framing to transmit the Ethernet packet onto the network.
+On the soft transmit side, the mac module interfaces directly with the Ethernet switch module (switch), and the transmit state machine provides the required framing to transmit the Ethernet packet onto the network.

 A View inside the FPGA

-Shown below are two screenshots from the Lattice Diamond Reveal virtual logic analyzer to help further convey the information in this article and show a portion of the tool environment when developing with the Private Island system.
-The capture was made using the Darsena development board, and the signals shown are the actual Verilog nets and registers within the sgmii_cont module.
-The view was triggered by the assertion of the rx_fifo_we signal, which is the write enable for the drop_fifo module.
+Shown below are two screenshots from the Lattice Diamond Reveal virtual logic analyzer to help further convey the information in this article and show a portion of the tool environment when developing with the Private Island system (note support for additoinal FPGAs is in progress).
+The capture was made using the Darsena development board, and the signals shown are the actual Verilog nets and registers within the mac module.
+The view was triggered by the assertion of the rx_fifo_we signal, which is the write enable for the drop_fifo module.1

 Both figures show the start of a received Ethernet packet (refer back to Figure 1).
 An IPv4 packet is being received in Figure 3, and an ARP packet is being received in Figure 4.
 The rx_state register holds the state of the Ethernet packet receive state machine.
 The signals shown below rx_state are all derived from the receive state machine and are passed to the other soft modules to help control the decisions regarding how to process the received Ethernet packet.

-New functionality is actively being developed for this project, and the sgmii_cont module is likely to undergo substantial changes.
-The logic analyzer screenshots shown in Figures 3 and 4 were captured using Git commit 5301ecf2.
+New functionality is actively being developed for this project, and the mac module is likely to undergo substantial changes, such as being divided into a MAC controller and upper layer state machines.